djones6/KituraInit/README.md

 The application includes the following files for Docker support:
 * `.dockerignore`
 * `Dockerfile`
-* `Dockerfile-tools`

 The `.dockerignore` file contains the files/directories that should not be included in the built docker image.
-By default this file contains the `Dockerfile` and `Dockerfile-tools`.
+By default this file contains the `Dockerfile`.
 It can be modified as required.

-The `Dockerfile` defines the specification of the default docker image for running the application.
-This image can be used to run the application.
+The `Dockerfile` contains two stages: a builder stage that compiles the application, and a final stage that builds the image for running the application.

-The `Dockerfile-tools` is a docker specification file similar to the `Dockerfile`, except it includes the tools required for compiling the application.
-This image can be used to compile the application.

-Details on how to build the docker images, compile and run the application within the docker image can be found in the [Run section](#run).
+The first stage builds an image that extends the `swift` image, copies in the project directory, and executes the swift package manager to compile the application.
+The second stage builds an image that extends the `swift:slim` image, and copies in the project directory, that now includes the executable binary.
+The benefit of using multiple stages is that the final 'run' image is significantly smaller, as it contains only what is required to run the application.

 #### IBM Cloud deployment
 Your application has a set of cloud deployment configuration files defined to support deploying your application to IBM Cloud:
 * `manifest.yml`